WordPress Multisite Migration: Step-by-Step Guide to Move Without Downtime

 That’s it!
 How easy was that?
 Once the WordPress multisite migration is complete, you’ll see a confirmation message on the screen along with a link to visit the migrated site at its new location.
 You’ll get a confirmation email too on the email address you used in step 2.

 Migrating any site, let alone a multisite, is a non-trivial endeavor and carries a certain amount of risk.
-It’s why I strongly recommend using a dedicated migration plugin to move your WordPress multisite.
+It’s why we strongly recommend using a dedicated migration plugin to move your WordPress multisite.
 If, however, you don’t want to install yet another plugin on your site and would prefer to carry out the migration yourself, don’t worry.
-I’ve got you covered.
+We’ve got you covered.

 Step 1: Download WordPress files

 In this step, you’ll download the WordPress files of your multisite to your local computer.
-To show how, I’ll use the popular FileZilla FTP client.
+To show how, we’ll use the popular FileZilla FTP client.

 1. Connect to your multisite remotely using FileZilla as shown in the image below.
 You’ll need the FTP credentials of your site to do so.